whiteken/NL-TrainTimes/README.md

 Get-NSTrain -fromStation 'Amsterd... tab to complete' -toStation 'Duiven... tab to complete'
 ```

-Good idea to output to Format-Table:
+Also a good idea to output to Format-Table:

 ```powershell
 Get-NSTrain -fromStation Amsterdam -toStation Duivendrecht | ft